Gloriane7767/Exercise-Algorith-Flowchart-Mermaid/README.md

     D --> F([End])
     E --> F([End])
 ```
-## Exercise 4
+Exercise 4
-Student Grade Calculator

-Write a program that:
-- Takes a student's marks (out of 100) as input
+A program takes  a student´smarks (out of 100) as input:
-- If marks are 90 or above, display "Grade A"
+-  if marks are 90 display "Grade A"
-- If marks are between 75 and 89, display "Grade B"
+-  if marks are between 75 and 89 display "Grade B"
-- If marks are between 50 and 74, display "Grade C"
+-   if marks are between 50 and 74, display "Grade C"
-- If marks are below 50, display "Fail"
+- if marks are below "50", display "Fail" End the program.

-## Pseudocode

 ```text
 BEGIN